 Golden Steer is the perfect emblem of the Rat Pack days of old Vegas.
 Open since 1958 off the end of the Strip, it’s the oldest steakhouse in town and has welcomed the likes of Elvis, Natalie Wood, Nat King Cole, and many others.
 Inside, you’ll find a clubby atmosphere with red banquette seating, wood-paneled walls, and soft patterned carpet underfoot.
 Dining here is an experience from another era where tuxedoed waiters — many of whom have worked there for years — gracefully toss Caesar salads and flambé cherries jubilee or bananas foster tableside.

-Dining at the restaurant: Golden Steer does not have outdoor seating, but limited indoor seating is available, and reservations are required.
+Dining at the restaurant: Golden Steer does not have outdoor seating, but indoor seating is available, and reservations are highly suggested, especially for booths.

 Edo Tapas (Chinatown)